“It’s a Top Ride”

 Day 1.
 Cairns to Lions Den Hotel – 227km

-We pick you up from your hotel at 8am and after stowing all your gear in the Support Vehicle its time to get acquainted with your bike.
-After a rider and safety briefing we point our bikes North and head out of Cairns on the Bruce Highway.
+We pick you up from your hotel at 8am and after stowing all your gear in the support vehicle its time to get acquainted with your bike.
+After a rider and safety briefing we point our bikes north for this incredible Cape York Adventure and head out of Cairns on the Bruce Highway.
 Fifteen minutes later we turn left and head for Kuranda.
 The first half hour is spent on steep and twisty black top so you get a chance to get familiar with your bike.

-From Kuranda we hit the dirt on Black Mountain Road.
-After an hour of weaving our way through tropical jungle, tight trails and open savannah we head back down the mountain and have lunch by the Mossman River.
+From Kuranda we hit the dirt on Black Mountain Road and the fun begins.
+After an hour of weaving our way through tropical jungle, tight singe trail and open savannah we head back down the mountain and have lunch by the Mossman River.

-After lunch it’s a lazy ride along the coast to Daintree where we cross the Daintree River and hit the CREB Track for an unforgettable ride to Wujal Wujal.
-Here we join the Bloomfield Track for the final blast to the Lions Den Hotel, our overnight stop for day 1.
-Cold beer and hot showers are very welcomed by everyone.
+After lunch it’s a quick lazy ride along the coast to Daintree where we cross the Daintree River and hit the CREB Track for an unforgettable ride to Wujal Wujal.
+Here we join the Bloomfield Track for the final blast to one of Cape York’s best pubs, the Lions Den Hotel, our overnight accommodation for Day 1.
+Ice cold beers and hot showers are very welcomed by everyone.

 Day 2.
 Lions Den Hotel to Kalpowar Crossing – 297km

-The track widens as we get to the Cape Melville turn-off and we have a well-earned easy final hour ride to Kalpowar Crossing, where we cross the croc-infested Normanby River and once again meet up with our support truck at our camp on the western bank of the river.
+The track widens as we get to the Cape Melville turn-off and we have a well-earned easy final hour ride to Kalpowar Crossing, where we cross one of Cape York’s many croc-infested rivers, the Normanby, and once again meet up with our support truck at our camp on the western bank of the river.
 Our support truck driver will have the fire going and the roast cooking while you can have a bash at catching a Barra.
 With the esky never far away it makes for a magic night on the Cape.

 Day 3.
 Kalpowar Crossing to Archer River – 310km

 After 2 big days of snotty trails and some challenging creek crossings, day 3 is a bit more relaxing.
 It’s our biggest day distance wise but the going is good all day.
+We throw in a couple of gnarly bits on the way.
 We cross the Hann River the Morehead River and the Bifold Plains before leaving the Lakefield National Park and arriving at Musgrave Telegraph Station.
 We refuel here then head north once again.
-We are now travelling on the Southern section of the Peninsular Development Road, an hour or so later we get to Coen and a welcome stop at the Exchange Hotel.
+We are now travelling on the Southern section of the Peninsular Development Road, an hour or so later we get to Coen and a welcome stop at the Sexchange Hotel.

 Day 4.
 Archer River to Bramwell Station – 222km